lianne/liane.github.io/cv/index.markdown

 Professional and scientific appointments
 ================

+- Full Professorship qualification obtained from the Italian Ministry of University and Research, October 2018
 - Associate Professorship qualification obtained from the Italian Ministry of University and Research, January 2014
 - IEEE Senior Membership obtained from Institute of Electrical and Electronics Engineers, March 2012
 - Qualification as Italian professional engineer obtained from the University of Napoli Federico II, Italy, February 2000